zamfofex/dummyette/documentation/chess.md

 `board.flip(color)`
 ---

 Returns a new board with the given side as the current to play.
 If `color` is not given, it’ll be the opposite color of the current side to play.
-Like the two functions above (`board.set(...)` and `board.put(...)`), this might behave strangely if not used carefuly.
+Like the two functions above (`board.set(...)` and `board.put(...)`), this might behave strangely if not used carefully.

 If `color` does not represent a valid color, this function will return `undefined`.